-FRP is a durable, lightweight material that moulds easily and shortens construction time by enabling on-site assembly of factory-made units
+FRP is a durable, lightweight material that moulds easily and shortens construction time by enabling on-site assembly of factory-made units.

 Utilizing FRP technologies cultivated in boat development and manufacturing, Yamaha Motor succeeded in commercializing Japan's first 100% FRP pool in 1974.
-Since then, the Company has installed over 27,000 pools in Japan.
+Since then, the Company has installed over 30,000 pools in Japan.
 In 2007, Yamaha Motor reached its 5,000th-unit milestone for total school pools installed, the highest of any pool manufacturer in Japan.

-Plans for the construction of swimming pools in public facilities for health-promoting purposes have been increasing in recent years, and Yamaha Motor is expanding its market share in this business segment.
-The Company is developing pools for hospitals and healthcare institutions to encourage safer water exercise and rehabilitation for the older and physically challenged members of the community.
-Yamaha Motor is also actively involved in finding environmentally friendly ways to recycle and reuse swimming pools, and in the development and marketing of pool-related equipment and systems.
+Currently, more and more kindergartens and daycare centers are installing pool facilities while public and school pool facilities are starting to show age.
+Pools are also being used for health improvement, safer water exercise and rehabilitation for older and physically challenged members of the community and by hospitals and health institutions.
+Yamaha Motor is actively involved in expanding its lineup of pools to support lifestyle changes and a wide range of uses, finding environmentally friendly ways to recycle and reuse swimming pools and the development and marketing of pool-related equipment and systems.
 The Company also offers maintenance and management services for public pools.